 The Seiko SNK805K2, which is part of the Seiko 5 series, is perfect not only for your next outdoor adventure but also for a casual evening on the town.
 It features a stylish, military-inspired design with a durable green fabric strap and green dial to match.
 The watch’s dial also boasts easy-to-read Arabic hour and minute markers, silver-toned hands, and a day/date display at the three o’clock position.
 Housed behind the dial is a precise 21-jewel automatic movement that impressively works to keep this watch ticking without a battery.

 9. Orient Ray 2 Analog Japanese Automatic Silver Watch

-The Ray 2 is the new and improved version of Orient’s best seller, the Ray.
-This updated design boasts an upgraded calibre F6922 movement with 22 jewels and a new, hand-winding capability.
+The Ray 2 is the new and improved version of Orient’s best-seller, the Ray.
+This updated design boasts an upgraded caliber F6922 movement with 22 jewels and a new, hand-winding capability.
 It also offers its wearer a new hack function that stops the second hand when the crown is pulled out.
 This feature allows the wearer to sync time with ease.
 On top of all that, this improved timepiece, which appears trimmer and more simplified than its predecessor, also boasts a 120-click unidirectional diving bezel and exceptional luminescence for visibility in low light situations.